uber/nebula.gl/dev-docs/RFCs/v1.0/generic-edit-mode.md

 Create a generic `EditMode` interface that will serve as the core interface for handling user interaction and manipulating data.
 It will not be dependent on deck.gl, react-map-gl, or GeoJSON.
 This generic class will then be integrated into `EditableGeoJsonLayer` as well as the [upcoming DrawControl feature for react-map-gl](https://github.com/uber/react-map-gl/issues/734)

-We will also refactor all the existing `ModeHandler` implementations of nebula to implement this interface instead so that they can be used seamlessly between `nebula.gl` and `react-map-gl-draw`.

 ## Motivation

 There are two limitations with nebula's `ModeHandler` interface.